tenzir/threatbus/plugins/apps/threatbus_zmq_app/README.md

   ```
   {
     "topic": <P2P_TOPIC>,
-    "pub_endpoint": "127.0.0.1:13371",
-    "sub_endpoint": "127.0.0.1:13372",
+    "pub_port": 13371,
+    "sub_port": 13372,
     "status": "success",
   }
   ```

-  The `pub_endpoint` and `sub_endpoint` of the reply provide the endpoints that an app should connect with to participate in the pub/sub message exchange.
+  The `pub_port` and `sub_port` of the reply provide the port that an app should connect with to participate in the pub/sub message exchange.
+A connecting app can access these ports following the
+  [ZeroMQ Pub/Sub](https://learning-0mq-with-pyzmq.readthedocs.io/en/latest/pyzmq/patterns/pubsub.html)
-  The app can access these endpoints following the [ZeroMQ Pub/Sub](https://learning-0mq-with-pyzmq.readthedocs.io/en/latest/pyzmq/patterns/pubsub.html) pattern.
-The plugin will publish messages on the `pub_endpoint` and accept messages on the `sub_endpoint`.
+  pattern.
+The plugin will publish messages on the `pub_port` and accept messages on the `sub_port`.

   The `topic` field of the response contains a unique topic for the client.
 That topic _must_ be used to receive messages.
 The unique topic is a 32 characters